CloudCannon/Jekyll-Tips/_tutorials/search.md

 heading: Search in Jekyll
 ---

 Full-text searching is possible with Jekyll.
-We'll try a number of techniques, each with their own pros and cons.
+We’ll demonstrate a number of techniques, each with their own pros and cons.
 In these examples we'll be searching blog posts but it could easily be a Collection or Data File.

 ### Client Side Search